nilseuropa/rqt_bag_to_dataset/doc/datashape.md

 # Neural Data Shape (.NDS) file format

+:construction: work in progress :construction:

-For a general model loader the following information must be accessible before attempting to parse the network:
+For a general model loader the following information must be accessible before attempting to parse a network:

 * input layer data shape ( eg. angular velocity on axis Z = 1 + 320x240x3 camera stream )
   * topic/s to subscribe to